If you’ve ever tried meditation, you may have wondered, why does meditation make me sleepy? And is this a good or bad thing?

 - Third, avoid meditating right before bed.
 This will help you avoid associating meditation with sleep.

-- Finally, if you still find yourself falling asleep during meditation, try meditating for shorter periods of time.
-As you get more used to meditation, you will be able to meditate for longer periods of time without feeling sleepy.
+- Finally, if you still find yourself falling asleep during meditation, try meditating for shorter periods.
+As you get more used to meditation, you will be able to meditate for longer periods without feeling sleepy.